ZGChung/ZGChung/README.md

 Besides my job, I do:

 - Scientific research in LLM, recently focusing on RL and Multi-Agent Systems.
-- Full-stack web app dev, implementing and trying my silly or funny ideas.
+- Full-stack web / iOS app development, implementing and trying my silly or funny ideas.
 - Bar exploration, hunting all the niche bars in different cities.

 Actively looking for new challenges / opportunities in LLM.